jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/README.md

 - Eventually create an image-to-image model to see the progression of the disease in one set of lungs

 ### Major Components
-- Creation Script (final and iteartions -- .ipynb files)
+- Creation Script (final and iterations -- .ipynb files)
-- Demo of our final model
+- Demo of our final model, and demo of interpolation to model the progression
 - Latent Space Widget for visualization
 - Generated images from the GAN
 - **Project Resources** containing the dataset and our final models can be found **[here](https://drive.google.com/drive/folders/1ESqVMTe4f85d9Sk5GHlsxbI8U770WLOc?usp=sharing)**.